It is a cavity created to join an internal body part with the exterior.

 This bag will block the odor of the waste.
 You can’t see when you’re wearing clothes.

 You can learn how to take care of your ostomy.
-Good care can make living with a stoma easier.
+Good maintenance can make a living with a stoma easier.
 It can help maintain a good seal between the skin and the pouch.
 This can prevent your skin from becoming irritated.

-Follow-up care is a key part of your treatment and safety.
+Follow-up care is a vital part of your treatment and safety.
 Be sure to keep all your appointments and keep them, and call your doctor or nurse if you have problems.

 How can you take care of yourself at home?

-If the skin under your pouch is red, irritated, or itchy, you should treat your skin.
+You should treat your skin if the skin under your pouch is red, irritated, or itchy.

 Follow these steps: